-Earlier, he and I had talked together about the challenges of the past week’s snow storm and our resulting five-day power outage.
-We had spoken of our respective uneasiness about the new big ice storm that was forecast.
-We spoke of the hazards of our long driveway and where to park our cars and whether or not Jeff would come to plow.
-We had inquired together about fuel reserves and trees that were once again threatening power lines.
-We wondered about our respective supplies of firewood and food and charged phones.
+extra snow and ice on our long country driveway and where do we park our cars anyway?
+We wondered whether or not Jeff would be able to come and plow.
+We inquired together about fuel reserves and all those trees in our woods that were once again threatening our power lines and roofs.
+We inquired together about our respective supplies of firewood and food and charged phones.

-His kind words woke me from a trance and brought me back into the present.
-I saw that my mind, in an effort to be helpful, was proliferating “Another snow storm and maybe I’ll lose power again and our propane tank for the generator is nearly empty and they promised to come and fill it but they don’t and should I call them again and anyway do we have food in the house and have we saved enough water in case the pump goes out and where shall we park the car in case Hal needs to get out to the hospital and he can’ t walk up the hill to the road and anyway is our kitty outside in the cold or has she come in already and…”
+His kind words woke me from a trance and brought me back into the warmth of the present.
+I saw that my mind, in an effort to be helpful, has been proliferating “Another snow storm and maybe I’ll lose power again and our propane tank for the generator is nearly empty and they promised to come and fill it but they don’t and should I call them again and anyway do we have food in the house and have we saved enough water in case the pump goes out and where shall we park the car in case Hal needs to get out to the hospital and he can’ t walk up the hill to the road and anyway is our kitty outside in the cold or has she come in already and…”

 Of course.